English Lead: Mrs Teresa Bosley

 Phonics involves matching the sounds of spoken English with individual letters or groups of letters.
 For example, the sound k can be spelled as c, k, ck or ch.

-In Reception and Year One we use the All Aboard Systematic Synthetic Phonics Programme.
+In Reception and Year One we use the Little Wandle Phonics Programme.

 The reading books children are given are decodable and only contain sounds they know.
 The children should be able to read their reading book fluently so that they also understand the text they are reading.
 Children should read each book several times, this will help them to develop their fluency and their comprehension of the text.

 It is important that children learn to say the pure sounds.
-The videos below model the pure sounds and their pictophones.
+These videos model how to say the pure sounds.